Why Crawl Space Encapsulation Prevents Mold Growth

 - Above 70 percent: High mold risk

-Keeping humidity within safe limits prevents long-term moisture accumulation and protects structural materials.
+Keeping humidity within safer limits prevents long-term moisture accumulation and helps protect structural materials.

 Why Temporary Drying Does Not Stop Mold Permanently